Transcription factor: Synthesis

 Transcription factors (like all proteins) are transcribed from a gene on a chromosome into RNA, and then the RNA is translated into protein.
 Any of these steps can be regulated to affect the production (and thus activity) of a transcription factor.
 An implication of this is that transcription factors can regulate themselves.
 For example, in a negative feedback loop, the transcription factor acts as its own repressor: If the transcription factor protein binds the DNA of its own gene, it down-regulates the production of more of itself.
 This is one mechanism to maintain low levels of a transcription factor in a cell.

 Nuclear localization

 In eukaryotes, transcription factors (like most proteins) are transcribed in the nucleus but are then translated in the cell's cytoplasm.
 Many proteins that are active in the nucleus contain nuclear localization signals that direct them to the nucleus.
 But, for many transcription factors, this is a key point in their regulation.
 Important classes of transcription factors such as some nuclear receptors must first bind a ligand while in the cytoplasm before they can relocate to the nucleus.

 Activation

-Transcription factors may be activated (or deactivated) through their signal-sensing domain by a number of mechanisms including:
+Transcription factors may be activated or deactivated through their signal-sensing or effector domains.
+However, not all transcription factors have an effector domain; for example, approximately 400 C2H2 zinc finger transcription factors contain only DNA-binding domains (DBDs).
+Activation or repression of transcription factors can occur through a number of mechanisms, including: